The Champion (2020 film)

 The film premiered at the Gdynia Polish Film Festival on 8 December 2020.

 The Champion is notable for being the first film for which a foreign-language version (in English) was created in which the actors' facial movements are modified so that they appear to be speaking that language.
 The work was done using a technology similar to deepfake, proprietary to the Tel Aviv-based tech startup Adapt Entertainment, which bought the English-language distribution rights for The Champion so that it could serve as a proof of concept for its technology.

+Plot

+The movie tells the story of Tadeusz Pietrzykowski, a real-life Polish boxer who became famous for his nearly undefeated strings of victories in the Nazi Germany concentration camps.

 Development

 The film was announced in 2019.
 The shooting finished in January 2020.
 The movie was initially scheduled for release for 16 October 2020 but has been delayed with the new release date given as March 2021.
-The delay was likely caused by the impact of the COVID-19 on the Polish cinemas.
+The delay was likely caused by the impact of the COVID-19 pandemic on the Polish cinemas.